Gender Confirming Surgery Performed by

 Before patients can undergo top surgery, they will first need to schedule a consultation.
 This will involve a discussion regarding the patient’s health, their medical record, and what they want to achieve with the procedure.
 The surgery itself will also be explained to ensure that patients understand what it will involve and can be prepared.

 Thank you so much for everything you have done for me.
 Not only am I very very happy with my post-op results, but I am also very happy with how helpful and understanding everyone in the office has been.
 I have referred a lot of my friends to Dr. Bartlett.
 Thank you Joan, Christine and Sarah for making everything easy and being very helpful!

 FTM Top Surgery

 There are two basic operations in FTM top surgery.
-For individuals with smaller breasts and good skin elasticity a “keyhole” approach can be used.
+For individuals with smaller breasts and good skin elasticity, a “keyhole” approach can be used.
 This involves making an incision at the junction of the areola and the lighter surrounding skin.
-Through this small incision the underlying breast tissue is removed.
-Some patients also require a periareolar mastopexy, (incision all the way around the areola), in order to decrease the size of the areola.
+Through this small incision, the underlying breast tissue is removed.
+Some patients also require a periareolar mastopexy, (incision around the areola), to decrease the size of the areola.
 The advantage of the keyhole technique is the inconspicuous scar.

 For patients with larger breasts, or loose or lax skin a “double incision” technique is used.
-Both breast are removed with formal mastectomies, leaving scars along the border of the pectoralis, (chest), and muscle.
-The nipples are removed, resized to a male dimension and reapplied as “free nipple grafts”.
-Although scars from double incision are more visible the technique is highly effective at producing a male contour with minimal chance of needing any significant secondary operations.
+Both breasts are removed with formal mastectomies, leaving scars along the border of the pectoralis, (chest), and muscle.
+The nipples are removed, resized to a male dimension, and reapplied as “free nipple grafts”.
+Although scars from the double incision are more visible the technique is highly effective at producing a male contour with minimal chance of needing any significant secondary operations.

 For individuals who are unsure of which technique would be best for them, a consultation with Dr. Bartlett will include counseling to determine the best procedure for you.